jotaen/klog/Specification.md

 > Examples: `8:00 - 9:00`, `11:00am - 1:00pm`, `<23:40 - 3:12`, `0:30> - 4:00>`

-*Ranges* MUST consist of two values that denote the start and the end.
+*Ranges* MUST contain two *time* values that denote the start and the end.
-Start and end MUST be written in chronological order.
+Start *time* and end *time* MUST be written in chronological order.
 They MAY be equal.

 There MUST be a `-` between the two values.